Louisiana Teacher Academy

 Additionally, participants will learn how to implement Louisiana History Day in their classrooms and schools (requirements of participants).

-Target Audience: Grade 8 and 11 Social Studies teachers in Louisiana
+Target Audience: Social Studies teachers in Louisiana

 Educators will receive: